Shopiley/fullstack-user-management/README.md

   ```bash
   uvicorn app:app --reload
   ```
+- Navigate to `http://127.0.0.1:8000/docs` to access the Swagger UI docs to test endpoints.

 ### Frontend
 - Open any of the html files in `/frontend`
 - Ensure the server is running